 Examples of recent published papers resulting from student projects

 - Jackson MC, Jones T, Milligan M, Sheath D, Taylor J, Ellis A, England J & Grey J 2014 Niche differentiation among invasive crayfish and their impacts on ecosystem structure and functioning Freshwat Biol 59: 1123-1135

 - Shelley F, Grey J & Trimmer M 2014 Widespread methanotrophic primary production in lowland chalk rivers Proc Roy Soc B 281: 1783

 - Harvey GL, Henshaw AJ, Moorhouse TP, Clifford NJ, Holah H & Grey J 2014 Invasive crayfish as drivers of fine sediment dynamics in rivers: field and laboratory evidence.
 Earth Surf Proc Land 39: 259-271

 A minimum of an upper second-class BSc (Hons) degree (or equivalent international qualification) in biology or other relevant natural sciences subject.
-Applicants with relevant professional experience in science will also be considered.
+Applicants with an upper second class honours degree in a non-relevant subject will be considered on a case by case basis if they have relevant professional experience in science.

 English language requirements

 All international students are required to provide evidence of their ability in English language.

 The minimum level required for entry to our postgraduate programmes is:

 - IELTS (International English Language Testing Service) - 6.5 (with a minimum of 6.0 in writing)